Medication Search: Celsentri

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if maraviroc passes into breast milk.
-However, breast-feeding is not recommended for HIV-positive women since the virus can be passed through breast-milk.
+However, breast-feeding is not recommended for HIV-positive people since the virus can be passed through breast-milk.

 Children: The safety and effectiveness of using this medication have not been established for children less than 18 years of age.